Purple Hotel

-The Purple Hotel, also known as the Hyatt House Hotel, was a hotel located at 4500 West Touhy Avenue in Lincolnwood, Illinois.
-Built in 1960, the hotel was Hyatt's first Midwest hotel and became known for its purple brick exterior.
+The Purple Hotel was located at 4500 West Touhy Avenue in Lincolnwood, Illinois.
+Opened in 1962 as the Hyatt House Hotel, it was Hyatt's first Midwest hotel and became known for its purple brick exterior.
 The hotel served as Hyatt's flagship Chicago area hotel until the 1970s and featured two restaurants and live music from popular acts.
-In 1983, Teamsters lawyer and mobster Allen Dorfman was killed in the hotel's parking lot.
+In 1983, Teamsters financier and mobster Allen Dorfman was killed in the hotel's parking lot.
 After a series of ownership changes, the hotel closed in 2007 and was demolished in August 2013.
 The hotel was added to the National Register of Historic Places in July 2013, and was delisted in 2020.